MK2112/nn-zero-to-hero-notes/B - Talk - Intro to LLMs - Director's Cut/B - Intro to LLMs - Director's Cut Notes.md

 ### Inference

 A large language model requires just 2 files.
-If you look at the [Llama-2-70b](https://ai.meta.com/llama/) model by MetaAI, the name tells a lot about its makeup: It's the second iteration of the Llama model series, with 70 billion individual model parameters as part of it.
+If you look at [Llama-2-70b](https://ai.meta.com/llama/) by MetaAI, the name tells a lot about its makeup: It's the second iteration of the Llama model series, with 70 billion individual model parameters as part of it.
 As of now, this exact model is the most powerful one with openly available weights, meaning the specific values to use for all the parameters are known publicly.

 > This public approach is in contrast to e.g. OpenAI's ChatGPT, where the only thing a user may see and interact with are the inferences and inputs.
 Weights are not shared here.